-A ‘settler’ from Sydney, my love of nature lured me to Canberra where the Namadji National Park provides a wonderful playground for my cycling and hiking pursuits.
-Apart from the sheer physical fun and exhilaration of being in the outdoors, spending time close to nature helps me to reconnect with myself and reminds me of the inter-connectedness of all things and beings.
-As different as we may be on the outside I believe our essence is the same and this invites self-compassion and compassion for others.
+A settler from Sydney, Pippa’s love of nature lured her to Canberra where the Namadji National Park provides a wonderful playground for her cycling and hiking pursuits.
+Apart from the sheer physical fun and exhilaration of being in the outdoors, spending time close to nature helps her to reconnect with herself and reminds her of the inter-connectedness of all things and beings.

-I began my yoga journey 17 years ago as a student of Yoga Synergy in Sydney, inspired by the constantly evolving teachings of Simon Borg-Olivier and Bianca Machliss.
-With time I have experienced the benefits of a daily yoga practice and how they translate to a deeper relationship with myself and others on a physical, emotional and spiritual level.
+She began her yoga journey 17 years ago as a student of Yoga Synergy in Sydney, inspired by the constantly evolving teachings of Simon Borg-Olivier and Bianca Machliss.
+With time she has experienced the benefits of a daily yoga practice and how they translate to a deeper relationship with herself and others on a physical, emotional and spiritual level.

-With a growing desire to share the delicious blend of nurturing and transformation that yoga affords, I completed my Yoga Teacher training with Yoga Trinity in Canberra.
-With the understanding that good teachers are also students I’m constantly striving to refine my own knowledge, yoga practice and teaching techniques.
-I have attained advanced teacher training in Ayurveda and Yoga Therapy, Core Yoga, and Pranayama and Meditation.
-I have completed a training intensive at the Krishnamacharya Yoga Mandiram in Chennai/India with T.K.V Desikachar, and various workshops and retreats with Simon Borg-Olivier and Clive Sheridan.
+She has attained advanced teacher training in Ayurveda and Yoga Therapy, Core Yoga, and Pranayama and Meditation.
+She has also completed a training intensive at the Krishnamacharya Yoga Mandiram in Chennai/India with T.K.V Desikachar, and various workshops and retreats with Simon Borg-Olivier and Clive Sheridan.

-My work as a psychotherapist has helped me to cultivate a sound understanding of how the disciplines of yoga and western psychology inform each other about the development of self and the maintenance of health in body, mind and spirit.
-With research confirming the links between neuroscience, psychology and contemplative practice I have a particular interest in the application of yoga in the clinical setting and more recently completed my training in Trauma-Sensitive Yoga at the Kripalu Centre for Yoga and Health in Massachusetts, USA.
+Pippa also works as a psychotherapist, this has helped her to cultivate a sound understanding of how the disciplines of yoga and western psychology inform each other about the development of self and the maintenance of health in body, mind and spirit.

-I teach a style of yoga in which postures are linked by flowing sequences, with the breath being harnessed to energise the body and focus the mind throughout.
-My endeavour as a yoga teacher is to provide a safe space in which students can use their physical body as a vehicle to be in the present moment.
-Students can choose from various levels of intensity with which to practice a pose or sequence in any given class, depending on their changing needs.
+Pippa teaches a style of yoga in which postures are linked by flowing sequences, with the breath being harnessed to energise the body and focus the mind throughout.
+She endeavours to provide a safe space in which students can use their physical body as a vehicle to be in the present moment.
+Her students can choose from various levels of intensity with which to practice a pose or sequence in any given class, depending on their changing needs.